-Over the next ten years, MWD plans to issue approximately \$960 million to finance planned capital improvements.
+Through 2025, MWD plans to issue an additional \$330 million to finance planned capital improvements.
 In response to the coronavirus crisis, MWD has made adjustments to its capital program, shifting a 60/40 split between cash and debt financed projects to a 55/45 split in fiscal 2021.
 Given the scope of MWD's capital projects, this is a reasonable adjustment to ensure sound liquidity levels given additional uncertainty.
 Major projects include improvements to the Colorado River Aqueduct facilities and water distribution system.
 Improvements are also planned at two treatments plants to improve water reliability.

-In addition to more routine system improvements, MWD will have to share in the costs of repairs to the Oroville Dam, with its portion estimated at \$243 million as well as the ultimate solution to the Bay-Delta conveyance project.
+In addition to more routine system improvements, MWD will have to share in the costs of repairs to the Oroville Dam, with its portion estimated at \$243 million as well as the ultimate solution to the Bay-Delta Conveyance Project.
+In December, MWD approved its 47.2% share of planning and preconstruction costs for the Conveyance Project of \$160.8 million.
+The full construction cost of these two projects is not currently included in MWD's Capital Improvement Planning (CIP) projections.